Western States Dwarf Car Association

 Saturday Fast Dash:

-Top 10 cars from Friday nights "A" Main run a 10 car, 10 lap fast dash for starting position in Saturday Nights Feature.
+**Top 10 cars from Friday nights "A" Main run a 10 car, 10 lap fast dash for starting position in Saturday Nights Feature.
 Each driver will draw a pill from 1-10 to place them in their starting position for the Dash.
-All 10 drivers must be present during the draw.
+All 10 drivers (or someone with permission) must be present during the draw.

 The top 10 finishers will take the front 5 rows for the Saturday Night "A" Feature.